STFT-Domain Neural Speech Enhancement with Very Low Algorithmic Latency: Frequency-Domain Beamforming

 where $\hat{\mathbf{\Phi}}^{(yy)}(f)$ denotes the observed mixture spatial covariance matrix, $\hat{\mathbf{\Phi}}^{(ys)}(f)$ the estimated covariance matrix between the mixture and the target speaker, and $\mathbf{u}_q$ is a one-hot vector with element $q$ equal to one.
 Notice that we do not need to first fully compute the matrix $\hat{\mathbf{\Phi}}^{(ys)}(f)$ and then take its $q^{\text{th}}$ column by multiplying it with $\mathbf{u}_q$, because

 where $(\cdot)^{*}$ computes complex conjugate.
 The beamforming result is computed as

-We point out that the DNN-estimated magnitude and phase can both be used for computing the beamformer and we only need to use our DNN to estimate the target speech at the reference microphone $q$.
-Differently, to leverage DNN-estimated magnitude and phase to compute a beamformer, earlier studies estimate the target speech at all the microphones by training a multi-channel input and multi-channel output network that can predict the target speech at all the microphones at once \cite{Wang2020d, Han2020}, or by running a well-trained multi-channel input and single-channel output network $P$ times at inference time \cite{Wang2020css, Zhang2021}, where each microphone is considered as the reference microphone in turn.
+We point out that, in Eq.~(\ref{mcwf}), the DNN-estimated magnitude and phase can both be used for computing the MCWF beamformer, while previous studies use DNN-estimated real-valued magnitude masks to compute spatial covariance matrices and then derive MCWF beamformers~\cite{Wang2021seq}.
+In addition, we only need to have DNN$_1$ to estimate the target speech at the reference microphone $q$ to compute the MCWF.
+Differently, earlier studies perform minimum variance distortionless response (MVDR) beamforming in this two-DNN approach~\cite{Wang2020, Wang2020chime, Wang2020css}, and, to leverage both DNN-estimated magnitude and phase to compute the MVDR beamformer, they estimate the target speech at all the microphones by training a multi-channel input and multi-channel output network that can predict the target speech at all the microphones at once \cite{Wang2020d, Han2020}, or by running a well-trained multi-channel input and single-channel output network $P$ times at inference time \cite{Wang2020css, Zhang2021}, where each microphone is considered as the reference microphone in turn.
 However, the former approach produces worse separation at each microphone than the latter, probably because there are many more signals to predict \cite{Wang2020d}, and the latter dramatically increases the amount of computation \cite{Wang2020css}.
+By using the MCWF in Eq.~(\ref{mcwf}) instead of an MVDR beamformer, we can simplify the beamforming module, as (\ref{mcwf}) just performs a linear projection and does not require an estimated steering vector, and, in addition, we only need DNN$_1$ to estimate the target speech at a reference microphone in order to use both DNN-estimated magnitude and phase for beamformer computation.

 Differently from Eqs.~(\ref{mcwfcov})-(\ref{mcwfcovend}), in a frame-online setup the statistics are accumulated online, similarly to \cite{Higuchi2018}, and the beamformer at each time step is computed as